nevendyulgerov/react-fidelity-ui/README.md

 ## Components

-#### Alerts
+#### Alert
 Alerts component.
-Alerts offer 4 distinct alert types - info (default), success, warning and error.
+Alert offers 4 distinct alert types - info (default), success, warning and error.
 This component can be configured to require user confirmation or simply display a notification.
 This can be controlled via the `isConfirm` option.

 ##### Example